-- (1) The term 'Fund' means the Marine Mammal Unusual Mortality Event Fund established by section 405(a). - (2) The term "Office" means the Office of Protected Resources, in the National Marine Fisheries Service. - (3) The term "stranding" means an event in the wild in which- - (A) a marine mammal is dead and is- - (i) on a beach or shore of the United States; or - (ii) in waters under the jurisdiction of the United States (including any navigable waters); or - (B) a marine mammal is alive and is- - (i) on a beach or shore of the United States and unable to return to the water; - (ii) on a beach or shore of the United States and, although able to return to the water, is in need of apparent medical attention; or - (iii) in the waters under the jurisdiction of the United States (including any navigable waters), but is unable to return to its natural habitat under its own power or without assistance. - (4) The term "stranding network participant" means a person who is authorized by an agreement under section 112(c) to take marine mammals as described in section 109(h)(1) in response to a stranding. - (5) The term "Tissue Bank" means the National Marine Tissue Bank provided for under section 407(a).
+(1) The term "entangle" or "entanglement" means an event in the wild in which a living or dead marine mammal has gear, rope, line, net, or other material wrapped around or attached to the marine mammal and is-

+(A) on lands under the jurisdiction of the United States, including beaches and shorelines; or

+(B) in waters under the jurisdiction of the United States, including any navigable waters.

+(2) Except as used in section 408, the term "Fund" means the Marine Mammal Unusual Mortality Event Fund established by section 405(a).

+(3) The term "Health MAP" means the Marine Mammal Health Monitoring and Analysis Platform established under section 408A(a)(1).

+(4) The term "Observation System" means the National Integrated Coastal and Ocean Observation System established under section 12304 of the Integrated Coastal and Ocean Observation System Act of 2009 (33 U.S.C.
+3603).

+(5) The term "Office" means the Office of Protected Resources, in the National Marine Fisheries Service.

+(6) The term "stranding" means an event in the wild in which-

+(A) a marine mammal is dead and is-

+(i) on a beach or shore of the United States; or

+(ii) in waters under the jurisdiction of the United States (including any navigable waters); or

+21 As in original.

+(B) a marine mammal is alive and is-

+(i) on a beach or shore of the United States and unable to return to the water;

+(ii) on a beach or shore of the United States and, although able to return to the water, is in need of apparent medical attention; or

+(iii) in the waters under the jurisdiction of the United States (including any navigable waters), but is unable to return to its natural habitat under its own power or without assistance.

+(7) The term "stranding network participant" means a person who is authorized by an agreement under section 112(c) to take marine mammals as described in section 109(h)(1) in response to a stranding.

+(8) The term "Tissue Bank" means the National Marine Tissue Bank provided for under section 407(a).

-- (6) The term "unusual mortality event" means a stranding that- - (A) is unexpected; - (B) involves a significant die-off of any marine mammal population; and - (C) demands immediate response.
+(9) The term "unusual mortality event" means a stranding that-

+(A) is unexpected;

+(B) involves a significant die-off of any marine mammal population; and

+(C) demands immediate response.